emqx/mqtt-jmeter/README.md

 This section includes basic connection settings.

 - **Server name or IP**: The server install with MQTT server, it can be either IP address or server name.
 The default value is 127.0.0.1.
+DO NOT add protocol (e,g tcp:// or ssl:// etc) before server name or IP address!

 - **Port number**: The port that opens by MQTT server, the default value is 1883 for TCP protocol, and normally 8883 for SSL protocol.